 Jason Flemyng (Jonathan Green), Yuriy Tsurilo (Sotnik), Andrey Smolyakov (Paisiy), Aleksey Chadov (Petrus), Agniya Ditkovskite (Nastusya), Aleksandr Yakovlev (Overko), Igor Zhizhikin (Dorosh), Valeriy Zolotukhin (Yavtukh), Charles Dance (Lord Dudley), Aleksey A. Petrukhin (Khoma), Anna Churina (Miss Dudley), Viktor Bychkov (Taras)

-Russia in the 19th Century.
+Russia in the 18th Century.
 The monk Khoma is paid a thousand chevrons by the village head Sotnik to sit in the church overnight by the body of Sotnik’s dead daughter – only for him to see her spirit rise.
 Khoma and the other monks flee and the area is boarded up to prevent the evil escaping.
-Sometime later, the British cartographer Jonathan Green, determined to prove himself to his beloved’s disapproving father, is travelling through the region on a mapping expedition, when his coach is attacked by phantom wolves and breaks down in the village.
+Sometime later, the British cartographer Jonathan Green, determined to prove himself to his beloved’s disapproving father, is travelling through the region on a mapping expedition.
+His coach is attacked by phantom wolves and breaks down in the village.
 As he sets to making repairs, Sotnik offers him money to chart the boarded-off church.
 Doing so places Jonathan into the midst of the conflicts in the village where the corrupt cleric Paisiy attempts to retrieve the thousand chevrons, while another villager’s murder attempt has the mute innocent Nastusya accused as a witch.

-Viy is adapted from The Viy (1835), a short story by Russian writer Nikolai Gogol who wrote a number of works of horror during his literary career.
+Viy is adapted from The Viy (1835), a short story by the celebrated Russian writer Nikolai Gogol who wrote a number of works of horror and the grotesque during his literary career.
 The Viy was published in the story collection Mirgorod (1835) in which Gogol wrote several tales based on Russian folklore.
 On screen, The Viy became the basis of Mario Bava’s classic horror film Black Sunday (1960), albeit very liberally adapted.
-The classic version of the film is Viy (1967), which was made by Mosfilm at the height of the Soviet Union.
+The classic version of the film is Viy (1967), which was made by the state-backed studio Mosfilm at the height of the Soviet Union.
 The story was also later adapted as the Yugoslav film A Holy Place (1990).